CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/080-preview.md

 ## Clear content

-This feature is available only for data sets created using an endpoint.
+This feature is available only for data sets created using an ingestion endpoint.
 It allows you to delete records from the **Preview** tab.
-This is useful when you send many requests to the same endpoint and want to avoid processing each record every time.
+This is useful when you send many requests to the same ingestion endpoint and want to avoid processing each record every time.
 When processing records, CluedIn checks if they have been processed before.
 If they have, they won't be processed again.
 To reduce processing time, you can remove already processed records from the **Preview** tab.

 You can clear the content regardless of whether the records have been processed or not, but if you haven't processed the records, they will be permanently deleted.